tejasgund111/Learn-ReactJs/Backend Dev + Express I/lecture2&3/README.md

 "Todoapp"

-Here in this section we are goint to create a "toDoApp"
+Here in this section we are goint to create a "ToDoApp"

 We will define the schema in "models" directory inside "Todo.js" file Schema => description of your data is schema